Projects and Activities

-SCAPE has worked with you on numerous community projects that explore and interpret eroding archaeological sites around Scotland’s coast.
+SCAPE has worked with you on many community projects and events that explore, interpret and celebrate eroding archaeological sites around Scotland’s coast.
 Together, we have created new knowledge and inspirational case studies of what can be achieved.

 If you know about a coastal site that needs attention or have a brilliant idea get in touch and have a chat with us at any time.

 The coast between East Wemyss and Buckhaven in Fife is home to the Wemyss Caves, which contain a unique collection of Pictish carvings.
 Rapid coastal erosion since the mid-20th century is putting the caves and carvings at risk.

 Archaeological excavation combined with historical research of a series of stone buildings eroding out of the sand dunes at Brora Back Beach tells the story of 16th, 18th and 19th century salt production on the Sutherland Estate.

 Section cleaning, recording and sampling of a broch which has been half-sectioned by the sea at Channerwick Bay, Shetland.
 This monumental structure was completely unrecorded before it was exposed by a winter storm.

-Eyemouth Fort played a very important role in the relationships between Scotland, England and France during a turbulent period of European history.
+Eyemouth Fort played an important role in the relationships between Scotland, England and France during a turbulent period of European history.
 The earthworks date from the 1540s and are the earliest 'Trace Italienne' fort in Scotland.
 These and buried archaeology are suffering from erosion.

 The remains of old wooden fishing boats along the shore of Findhorn Bay are all that remain of a fleet of mighty Zulu herring drifters.
 A community survey in 2015 recorded the fragile vessels and illustrated the history of the Moray Coast fishing industry in the early 20th century.